 Prague Music Festival is the biggest festival in the streets of Prague.
-Uličník fancies music, dance, new circus, and theatre.
+Uličník fancies music and busking even more.
 Already for the fourth time this year.

 Uličník looks for one thing!
 Actually, there are three things: